 What is a Knowledge Management Strategy?

-The KM strategy is a critical part of the knowledge management process; indeed, it is the cornerstone on which the entire process rests.
 Without a clear strategy, implementation becomes challenging, and the resulting knowledge base may not be as complete or reach its full potential.

 A solid KM strategy should be able to: